jeffpk62/speech-to-text-icp/audio-formats.md

 The {{site.data.keyword.ibmwatson}} {{site.data.keyword.speechtotextshort}}: Customer Care service can extract speech from audio in many different formats.

--   If you are unfamiliar with audio and how it is described and specified, start with [Audio characteristics and terminology](#terminology) to help you get started.
+-   If you are unfamiliar with audio and how it is described and specified, begin with [Audio characteristics and terminology](#terminology) to help you get started.
 -   If you already understand how to use audio, jump to [Supported audio formats](#formats) for detailed information about the formats that the service supports.

 The final sections, [Data limits and compression](#limits) and [Audio conversion](#conversion), can help you get the most from your use of the service.

+How you record audio can make a big difference in the service's results.
+Speech recognition can be very sensitive to input audio quality.
+When you experiment with the service, try to ensure that the input audio quality is as good as possible.
+To obtain the best possible accuracy, use a close, speech-oriented microphone (such as a headset) whenever possible and adjust the microphone settings if necessary.
+Try to avoid using a system's built-in microphone.
+{: tip}

 ## Audio characteristics and terminology
 {: #terminology}